zapier/visual-builder/docs/_docs/dedupe.md

 1. Fetch the first page, containing the oldest items, but also the total number of pages.
 2. Fetch the last page and reverse the order of the items before returning it.

 You should be cautious when adding additional requests to your custom code.
-All your requests and processing code for a trigger must [finish within 30 seconds](./constraints).
+All your requests and processing code for a trigger must [finish within 30 seconds](./constraints#timeouts-triggers-1).
+It's not recommended to attempt to fetch all pages of results.